vietstacker/Red-Hat-Service-Mesh-Demo/service-mesh/labs/10-jwt-authentication.md

 ## Setup

 Create frontend and backend application (same as previous lab) along with Istio gateway,virtual service for frontend.
+These files are stored in /ocp and /istio-files

 We need istio gateway because we want frontend app to authenticate by JWT token.